-The Chicago Public Library and the Ravinia Festival proudly offer the Words and Music program.
-Each summer, patrons may visit any library location to pick up free lawn passes to selected concerts from the Ravinia Festival’s summer season.
+Chicago Public Library and Ravinia Festival proudly offer the Words and Music program.
+Each summer, patrons may visit any library location to pick up free lawn passes to selected Ravinia Festival concerts.
 Lawn passes are made available at the beginning of the Ravinia Festival season.
 Enhance an evening under the stars at Ravinia by first exploring the music collection of your neighborhood Chicago Public Library.

-- A maximum of two Words and Music lawn passes per concert and a total of four passes per day may be obtained at all library locations.
+- A maximum of two Words and Music lawn passes a concert and four passes a day may be obtained at all library locations.

 - Words and Music lawn passes may not be reserved in advance.